We cannot take progress for granted

 America’s Biopharmaceutical Companies often negotiate large rebates for prescription medicines with insurers and pharmacy benefit managers (PBMs).
 Those rebates are growing every year and now exceed $100 billion per year – helping to hold down health care costs for patients and taxpayers.

 But we can do more to ensure patients benefit directly from these negotiated savings, and put an end to an unfair practice that requires patients to buy medicines at full price, even when their insurers get a rebate.
 In fact, patients with large deductibles can end up paying more than their insurer pays for their medicine.
 That’s wrong.
 Health insurance companies should share with patients the discounts they receive.
 This could lower out-of-pocket costs for some patients by hundreds – if not thousands – of dollars every year.
+See how we're changing the conversation.

 3) Make new breakthroughs accessible, and promote competition